USB Dome Button

 - The utility to set the key to transmit on a button press, as well as other options.

-- For buttons with a LED indicator, you need this utility to control and configure the indicators.
+- For buttons with LED illumination, you need this utility to control and configure the illumination.
 This utility can be used stand-alone or in combination with quiz master software.

 - USB Dome Button Specifications (PDF file)

-- Detailed documentation and specifications of the USB Dome Button.
+- Detailed documentation and specifications of the USB Dome Button (illuminated and non-illuminated versions).